Fabxzl/Fabxzl/README.md

 # Hello, how are you? <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">😄

-My name is Fabricio, I study Computer Science (2nd semester) and I am passionate about technology.
+I'm Fabricio, I study Computer Science (2nd semester) and I am passionate about technology.

 I've been programming since 2019, and what motivates me every day is that I can improve the user experience with every click. 😄